400 Mawozo: Kidnappings

-On 16 December 2021, the Haitian justice minister announced that all the captives had been freed.
-Later it was found out that they had escaped.
-Several of the captives had been freed in earlier weeks.

 On 7 November 2022, the United States Department of State announced reward offers of up to each for information leading to the arrest or conviction of Lanmò Sanjou and two other Haitian gang leaders—Jermaine Stephenson, or Gaspiyay; and Vitel'Homme Innocent—for their roles in the kidnappings.
 Innocent was added to the Federal Bureau of Investigation's list of Most Wanted Fugitives in November 2023.
+On 16 May 2025, the gang's leader, Germine Joly, was convicted by a jury in the United States over the mass-kidnapping in 2021.

 On 13 March 2024, YourFellowArab (Addison Pierre Maalouf), a YouTube personality known for touring dangerous places, was kidnapped on his way to interview Jimmy Chérizier.
 Members of the 400 Mawozo gang demanded a ransom of $600,000 for his release.
 The U.S. State Department confirmed that a U.S. citizen had been kidnapped.
 Maalouf was released unharmed later that month.

-On 16 May 2025, the gang's leader, Germine Joly, was convicted by a jury in the United States over the mass-kidnapping in 2021.